 Suppressing your feelings might seem easier in the short term, but unprocessed grief can linger.
 Give yourself permission to cry, journal, talk, or simply sit with your emotions.
 There’s no “right” way to grieve, only what’s true for you.

-Prioritize Rest and Sleep
+Prioritize rest and sleep

 Healing requires rest.
 When your heart is heavy and your body is tired, quality sleep becomes even more important.
-Create a calming nighttime routine, limit screen time before bed, and make sleep a non-negotiable part of your self-care.
+Create a calming night time routine, limit screen time before bed, and make sleep a non-negotiable part of your self-care.

 Grief can make even the smallest tasks feel overwhelming, but small acts of self-care matter.
 Eat nourishing meals, go for a walk, listen to calming music, pray or meditate.
 These simple rituals can help support both body and soul during hard times.

-Lean on Trusted Support
+Lean on trusted support

 You don’t have to go through this alone.
 Reach out to those who care such as, family, close friends, or a grief support group.
 Surrounding yourself with people who understand can help you feel seen, heard, and less alone in your pain.